rodrigorc/papercraft/README.md

     * Half-textured: as textured but fading to white at the far edge.
 It makes them more easy to see, particularly if there are many small faces.
     * White: flaps are colorless.
     * None: no flaps.
 How will you glue the pieces together?
+* Shadow flaps: If it is greater than 0, it indicated the darkness of the _shadow flaps_.
+These are painted over the opposite side of a flap, and are particularly useful if you glue the tabs on the outside of the model, instead of the traditional inside.
 * Flap width: the maximum with of the flap, in millimeters.
 The may be smaller if the neighbor face is smaller.
 * Flap angle: the angle of the sides of the flap, in degrees.
 90 will make them rectangles.
 45 is a more useful value.
   Real angles may be smaller depending on the shape of the neighbor face.